Convention to propose amendments to the United States Constitution: Single Subject Amendment PAC

 A Super PAC called Single Subject Amendment registered with the Federal Election Commission on March 1, 2013.
 It is actively engaged in an effort to call an Article V Convention for the limited purpose of proposing an amendment to provide every law enacted by Congress shall embrace only one subject which shall be clearly expressed in the bill's title.
 Forty-one state constitutions have a single subject provision but this provision is not in the United States Constitution.
 In April 2014, Florida became the first state to make an application for an Article V Convention to constitutionally prohibit unrelated riders in Congress.

 Aggregation strategy

-Some Article V convention proponents have proposed aggregating unrelated applications, including aggregating plenary convention and BBA applications, to reach the 34-state threshold necessary to call a convention.
+Some Article V convention proponents have proposed aggregating unrelated applications, including aggregating plenary convention and balanced budget applications, to reach the 34-state threshold necessary to call a convention.
 In 2021–2022, resolutions advocating for such an approach were introduced in Georgia, Mississippi, South Carolina, and Utah.
 Additionally, legislation was introduced in the 117th Congress to convene a convention by aggregating state applications.

 An alternative proposal is to amend the constitution to allow the states to ratify amendments asynchronously, of their own initiative.

+According to Common Cause, 28 states have called for a convention in aggregate, which means that only six additional states would trigger a convention.

+Gun control

+On June 8, 2023, Gavin Newsom proposed a 28th amendment to the constitution to address gun control, specifically by raising the minimum age to purchase firearms to 21, instituting universal background checks for firearm purchases, requiring mandatory waiting periods, and banning assault weapons.
+He proposed having an Article V convention to address this amendment.
+In September, the California State Legislature formally applied for an Article V convention proposing such an amendment.

+Term limits

+Since 2016, U.S. Term Limits has called for an Article V Convention with the limited purpose of imposing term limits on Congress.
+Resolutions calling for such a convention have been passed by the state legislatures of Florida, Alabama, Missouri, West Virginia, Wisconsin, Oklahoma, and Tennessee.